lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

     .. tab:: EMBEDDINGS

         If you don't provide your own
         embeddings, the `lightly OSS framework for self supervised learning <https://github.com/lightly-ai/lightly>`_ is used.
-It generates 32-dimensional embeddings with default settings using self-supervised learning.
         The embeddings are a vector of numbers for each element.

         You can define embeddings as input using: